kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———. *Staging Chinese Revolution: Theater, Film, and the Afterlives of Propaganda*.
 Electronic book.
 2016.
 - Chen, Yung-fa. *Making Revolution: The Communist Movement in Eastern and Central China, 1937-1945*.
 1986.
 [Link](https://library.st-andrews.ac.uk/record=b3284135~S5).
 - Cheng, Victor Shiu Chiang.
 ‘Imagining China’s Madrid in Manchuria The Communist Military Strategy at the Onset of the Chinese Civil War, 1945-1946’. *Modern China* 31, no. 1 (1 January 2005): 72–114.
 [DOI](https://doi.org/10.1177/0097700404270549).
+- ———.
+‘Modern War on an Ancient Battlefield: The Diffusion of American Military Technology and Ideas in the Chinese Civil War, 1946-1949’. *Modern China* 35, no. 1 (2009): 38–64.
+[Link](https://www.jstor.org/stable/27746905).
 - Cherrington, Ruth. *China’s Students: The Struggle for Democracy*.
 1991.
 - Chesneaux, Jean, and Lucien Bianco. *Popular Movements and Secret Societies in China, 1840-1950*.
 1972.
 - Chʻen, Shao-yü, and Ming Wang. *Mao’s Betrayal*.
 1979.
+- Ch’i, Hsi-sheng. *Politics of Disillusionment: The Chinese Communist Party Under Deng Xiaoping, 1978-1989*.
+1991.
 - Chiang, Howard. *The Making of the Human Sciences in China: Historical and Conceptual Foundations*.
 2019.
 - Chin, Sei Jeong.
 ‘The Korean War, Anti-US Propaganda, and the Marginalization of Dissent in China, 1950–1953’. *Twentieth-Century China* 48, no. 1 (2023): 23–47.
 [Link](https://muse.jhu.edu/pub/1/article/877254).
 - Chin, Steve S. K. *The Thought of Mao Tse-Tung: Form and Content*.
 1979.